amrav/amrav.github.io/_posts/2015-12-08-debate-analysis-team-pairing.md

 ![image](/assets/svg/rank_dist_v_rounds_10.svg){: .svg-full}

 The lighter lines in each algorithm represent pull-down, and the darker lines are pull-up.
-It seems like pull-down is almost always a bad choice. \\(\operatorname{RANDOM-BRACKET}\\) pairs teams randomly within the same bracket.
+It seems like pull-down always diverges from pull-up. \\(\operatorname{RANDOM-BRACKET}\\) pairs teams randomly within the same bracket.
 We also plot \\(\operatorname{RANDOM}\\) pairing, which just pairs teams randomly irrespective of brackets, as a benchmark.

 Here's another graph, this time with more rounds.

 ![image](/assets/svg/rank_dist_v_rounds_50.svg){: .svg-full}

 Interestingly, \\(\operatorname{RANDOM}\\) converges faster than any other method over a large number of rounds.
 This is probably because teams get "stuck" within a few brackets, and then are unable to leave that local optimum, and thus unable to settle into the optimum ranking.
 Of course, a 50 round tournament is just fantasy.
 More important is the fact that \\(\operatorname{FOLD}\\) converges fastest in the first 5 rounds, followed by \\(\operatorname{MID-SLIDE}\\).
+Perhaps there is some other pairing method that will converge even faster than \\(\operatorname{FOLD}\\).
+I tried avoiding local optima in \\(\operatorname{FOLD}\\) by randomizing pairings every n<sup>th</sup> round, but it didn't work.

 So what does this mean for tournament policy?
-I'm not sure yet, but some things that debaters have probably felt intuitively seem to be supported by this data -- strong teams are rewarded and likely to break in \\(\operatorname{FOLD}\\), while it is easier for teams to upset the rankings with strong one-off performances in \\(\operatorname{MID-SLIDE}\\).
+Some things that debaters have probably felt intuitively seem to be supported by this data -- strong teams are rewarded and likely to break in \\(\operatorname{FOLD}\\), while it is easier for teams to upset the rankings with strong one-off performances in \\(\operatorname{MID-SLIDE}\\).
 Which system you prefer is up for debate, but what impact it will have on your tournament is a little less so.

 <script type="text/javascript"
 src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">